bladyzamosc/knowledge/db/postgresql.md

     - in this case all tuples are stored in the memory and the sorting operation will be able to be carried out in the memory itself ( as in temp files)
   - materiazed
     - same as in materialized nested loop join where inner tuples are located in the memory or temp files
-  - other based on idexes
+  - other based on indexes
 - hash join
   - similarly to merge join can be used only with natural and equi-joins
   - behaves differently dependly on the size of tables; If the target table is small enough (more precisely, the size of the inner table is 25% or less of work_mem), it will be a simple two-phase in-memory hash join; otherwise, the hybrid hash join is used with the skew method